-Potential Additional Sources of Supply:
+Potential Additional Sources of Supply

 GSWC continues to assess additional water supply opportunities to expand and firm up its water supply portfolio for service to customers.
-In June, 2010, GSWC signed an agreement with Cadiz Inc. giving GSWC the right to acquire an annual supply of Cadiz water once Cadiz secures appropriate transport and conveyance facilities and necessary agreements to move water from Cadiz's property in Fenner Valley to metropolitan Southern California.
-In addition, GSWC in March 2010 signed a non-binding Letter of Intent with Poseidon Resources to purchase desalination water from a seawater desalination plant under consideration for construction by Poseidon Resources in the City of Huntington Beach in the future.
+In June 2010, GSWC signed an agreement with Cadiz Inc. giving GSWC the right to acquire an annual supply of Cadiz water once Cadiz secures appropriate transport and conveyance facilities and necessary agreements to move water from Cadiz's property in Fenner Valley in San Bernardino County to metropolitan Southern California.

+In March 2010, GSWC signed a nonbinding Letter of Intent with Poseidon Resources to purchase desalinated water from a seawater desalination plant under consideration for construction by Poseidon Resources in the City of Huntington Beach.